Pila cecillei

 Pila cecillei is a species of freshwater snail in the family Ampullariidae, the apple snails.

 Description

-The shell can grow quite large, up to 50 mm, its diameter 49 mm.
+The shell can up to 50 mm with a diameter of 49 mm.

 (Original description in Latin) The shell is globose-ovate and umbilically perforated.
 It is thin and transversely multifasciated.
 Its epidermis appears reddish-brown, smooth, and shining.
 The whorls are rounded and are divided by a subcanaliculate suture.
 The aperture is ovate-oblong and entire.

 (Description as Ampullaria madagascariensis) The shell is subglobose and narrowly umbilicated, and it is moderately thick.
 It is sculptured with lines of growth and more or less distinct microscopic spiral striae.
 The shell is greenish olive, adorned with numerous purple-brown transverse lines and zones.